AdarBahar/Obsidian-people-data/README.md

 ### Plugin Not Working?
 1. Make sure you have set a People metadata folder using the right-click menu
-2. Try running the "Refresh people" command
+2. Try running the **"Test plugin status"** command to check initialization
+3. Run **"Refresh all (definitions, colors, UI)"** for comprehensive refresh
-3. Check that your files have the correct `def-type: consolidated` frontmatter
+4. Check that your files have the correct `def-type: consolidated` frontmatter

 ### Names Not Being Detected?
 1. Ensure the person's name matches exactly (case-sensitive)
-2. Run "Refresh people" command to reload the metadata
+2. Run **"Refresh people"** command to reload the metadata
 3. Check that the person file is in the correct People folder
+4. Use **"Test plugin status"** to verify how many people files are loaded

 ### Company Colors Not Showing?
-1. Run the "Update company colors" command
+1. Run the **"Update company colors"** command
 2. Verify the color property is set correctly in the company file frontmatter
 3. Try using predefined color names instead of hex codes
+4. Company colors are now automatically applied on plugin load

+### Auto-completion Not Working?
+1. Check that auto-completion is enabled in **Settings → Auto-completion settings**
+2. Verify the trigger pattern is correct (default: `@name:`)
+3. Ensure you have people files loaded (use **"Test plugin status"**)
+4. Try the **"Insert name auto-completion trigger"** command

+### Tooltips Not Interactive?
+1. Check tooltip settings: **Settings → People Metadata**
+2. For interactive tooltips, use **"Hover" trigger + "Mouse exit" dismiss**
+3. Run **"Force cleanup stuck tooltips"** if tooltips get stuck
+4. Restart the plugin if hover behavior seems broken

+### General Issues?
+- Use **"Refresh all (definitions, colors, UI)"** for comprehensive refresh
+- Check console (Developer Tools) for error messages
+- Try disabling and re-enabling the plugin
+- Use **"Test plugin status"** to diagnose specific issues

 ## 📚 Documentation